Meghan McCain & Sunny Hostin Battle It Out On ‘The View’ During Heated Debate

-The View stars Megan McCain and Sunny Hostin came to blows over their differing opinions regarding the October 15 Democratic Debate, with McCain calling Hostin “a far-left progressive” and Hostin defending herself against those allegations.
+The View stars Meghan McCain and Sunny Hostin had a verbal sparring match over their differing opinions regarding the October 15 Democratic Debate, with McCain calling Hostin “a far-left progressive” and Hostin defending herself against those allegations.

 Former first daughter Chelsea Clinton sat in for missing host Joy Behar, who has a few days off from the daytime talk show and was witness to the jabs each woman took at the other during a discussion about the debates.